lordPachy/hpcengineering/Numerical Linear Algebra/07_eigensolvers/Lab6_EigenSolvers.md

 gzip -dk nos1.mtx.gz
 ```

 Load the matrix in a `.cpp` file and compute its eigenvalues using the `EigenSolver` function available in Eigen.
-Compute the eigenvalues of the symmetric part of the previos matrix using the `SelfAdjointEigenSolver`.
+Compute the eigenvalues of the symmetric part of the previous matrix using the `SelfAdjointEigenSolver`.
+This methods are based on decompositions, such as $QR$ or $U\Sigma V^*$.

 ```
 #include <iostream>